ecosensors/Django/EcoSensors/console/map/README.md

 http://127.0.0.1:8080/api/map/sensor/72/?start=2022-06-08%2001:00:00&end=2022-06-08%2010:10:10
 ```

-Example to get the measures according to a type of sensors for a delected field ID
+Example to get the measures according to a type of sensors for a selected field ID

 ```
 http://127.0.0.1:8080/api/map/field/4/type/2/?start=2022-06-08%2001:00:00&end=2022-06-08%2010:10:10